-Engine oils that meet the API Service Category SP designation (see Annex G) may be used where API Service Category SN and earlier S categories have been recommended.
+Engine oils that meet the API Service Category SP designation (see Annex G, Table G-6 and Table G-7) may be used where API Service Category SN and earlier S categories have been recommended.

-Engine oils that meet the API Service Category SP designation have been tested in accordance with the ACC Code and may use the API Base Oil Interchangeability Guidelines and the API Guidelines for SAE Viscosity-Grade Engine Testing (see Annexes E and F).
+Engine oils that meet the API Service Category SP designation have been tested in accordance with the ACC Code of Practice and may use the API Base Oil Interchangeability Guidelines and the API Guidelines for SAE Viscosity-Grade Engine Testing (see Annex E and Annex F).

-Engine oils that meet these requirements may display API Service Category SP in the upper portion of the API Service Symbol beginning May 1, 2020.
+Engine oils that meet these requirements may display API Service Category SP in the upper portion of the API Service Symbol as of May 1, 2020.